 Her background in neuroscience gives her unique insight into how the brain learns and how musicians can best use this information to their advantage in the practice room.
 Given this expertise, she is a frequent presenter on topics having to do with music and neuroscience at conferences and at schools and universities around the country.
-As a teacher, she has taught recent masterclasses at Ithaca College, Lawrence University, the University of Northern Colorado, the University of Wisconsin-Oshkosh, and Vanderbilt University, and has been invited as a guest artist/teacher/lecturer to the Polish Viola Forum in Poznan, Poland in April 2017.
+As a teacher, she has taught recent masterclasses at Interlochen Arts Academy, Ithaca College, Lawrence University, the University of Michigan, the University of Northern Colorado, the University of Wisconsin-Oshkosh, and Vanderbilt University, and was invited as a guest artist/teacher/lecturer to the Polish Viola Forum in Poznan, Poland in April 2017.
 In addition, she has been a faculty member at the Sewanee Summer Music Festival, the Montecito International Music Festival, and the International School of Stuttgart.
 Since 2014, she has been the Assistant Professor of Viola and Music Theory at the University of Wisconsin-Eau Claire.